Travel Regulations, MLI COVID-19 Policy & the COVID-19 Status in Los Angeles

 Q1.
-Does MLI have online class or in-person class?
+Does MLI offer online classes or in-person classes?

 MLI offers both online and in-person classes.
 Students who came to the U.S. before 3/09/20 can take online classes or in-person classes.
 On the other hand, students who came to the U.S. with student visas after 3/09/20 are required to attend in-person classes.
 Thus, MLI offers in-person classes to fulfill immigration requirements for F1 students.

 Q2.
 Do you offer the ESL program in person?

 Unfortunately, we do not offer in-person ESL classes at this time.
 We do currently offer in-person Conversation classes, however, these classes are only available to new transfer students.

 Due to the COVID-19 situation, all activities are on hold in order to keep our students, teachers and staff members safe.

 Q4.
 Have there been any confirmed COVID-19 cases at MLI?

 No, most of our programs are offered online.
 Currently, no students or staff who attend our In-person classes have gotten COVID-19.